The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 If your employer appeals

 If your employer files a timely appeal from an Appeal Tribunal decision, you will receive a notice from the Board of Review stating that the employer has filed an appeal.
 It will also state that you have the right to file your own letter opposing the employer’s appeal.
 It is your decision whether or not to submit a written argument in response to your employer’s appeal.
-You don’t have to submit anything to the Board of Review if your employer appeals, but it generally a good idea to write a letter explaining why the Appeal Tribunal’s decision was correct and why the Board of Review should affirm (or confirm) the Appeal Tribunal’s original decision.
+You don’t have to submit anything to the Board of Review if your employer appeals, but it generally a good idea to write a letter explaining why the Appeal Tribunal’s decision was correct and why the Board of Review should affirm (agree with) the Appeal Tribunal’s original decision.

-If your employer appeals and the Board fails to send you a copy of the employer’s letter of appeal, contact the Board (in writing, preferably) to request a copy of the employer’s letter of appeal.
+If your employer appeals and the Board fails to send you a copy of the employer’s letter of appeal, contact the Board to request a copy of the employer’s letter of appeal.
 That way, you can see exactly why your employer disagrees with the Appeal Tribunal’s decision, and you can respond appropriately.
 When you receive a copy of the employer’s letter of appeal, check the date to make sure that the appeal was filed within 20 days of the Appeal Tribunal’s decision.
 Also, check to make sure that the employer is not attempting to introduce new testimony or evidence that they could have submitted at the Appeal Tribunal hearing.
 If the appeal is late or if the employer attempts to introduce new testimony or evidence, point that out in your written response and say that that is not permitted by the law.

 Your appeal to the Board of Review